imjliang/nd0044-Capstone/README.md

 To test the application locally,  you can use `run_test_local.bat`script.

-To test the hosted app on heroku, run the script `run_test_heroku`instead.
+To test the hosted app on heroku, run the script `run_test_heroku.bat`instead.